cjus/hydra-hpp/article.md

   services [serviceName]       - display list of services
 ```

 You might be wondering how the Hydra-cli program works.
 It's just a Node application which uses the Hydra NPM package to interact with Hydra enabled applications.
-It's not that different than the hpp application presented in this article.
+It's not that different from the hpp application presented in this article.
 You can review the code on the [Hydra-cli Github repo](https://github.com/flywheelsports/hydra-cli).

 ## Summary